Flood Prevention Measures

 • Requirement to prevent normal flood levels from entering an area or several properties.

-It should be said that a flood over a metre in depth will cause structural damage to most buildings if kept out because of the enormous weight differential between the outside and inside of the walls, so you will cause less damage overall if flooding of this depth is allowed inside your building.
+It should be said that if flooding reaches over a metre in depth it will certainly cause structural damage to most buildings if kept out.
+This is because of the enormous weight differential between the outside and inside of the walls, so less damage will be caused overall if flooding at this depth is actually allowed inside the building.

 How water enters a property

-• Through doors and windows – look for gaps and cracks in joint sealant
+• doors and windows - look for gaps and cracks in joint sealant

-• Through gaps around pipes, cables and other services that pass through the walls
+• gaps around pipes, cables and other services that pass through the walls

-• Through vents from boilers, washing machines and tumble dryers
+• vents from boilers, washing machines and tumble dryers

-• Through cracked or damaged mortar or cracks in the brickwork
+• cracked or damaged mortar or cracks in the brickwork

-• Blocked drains or sewers can backflow into a property
+• blocked drains or sewers which can backflow into a property

-• - Flood a basement/cellar that is not tanked effectively
+• rising groundwater can flood a basement/cellar that is not tanked effectively,

 Keeping a single property dry

-Probably the most satisfactory solution for most home owners, as a dry home can be achieved relatively economically and will avoid damage to your furnishings, furniture and possessions as well the stress that this causes.
-However, there will still be damage to your garden, any outside structures such as garages or sheds and your car may be at risk.
+This is probably the most satisfactory solution for most home owners.
+A dry home can be achieved relatively economically and will avoid damage to furnishings, furniture and possessions as well as minimising the stress that flooding causes.
+However, flooding will still cause damage to your garden; any outside structures such as garages or sheds and your car may still be at risk.

 • Repair any weak or broken brickwork or mortar